salabim/istr/readme.md

 ```

 ##### Important
->
-> All calculations are strictly integer calculations.
+>All calculations are strictly integer calculations.
 That means that if a float or decimal variable is ever produced it will be converted to an int.
 > Also divisions are always floor divisions!

-#### Use istr as str
+#### Use istr as a string

 We should realize that istrs are in fact strings.